Burbank, California: Air

+Roads and highways

 The construction of major freeways through and around the city of Burbank starting in the 1950s both divided the city from itself and linked it to the rapidly growing Los Angeles region.
 Burbank is easily accessible by and can easily access the Southern California freeways via the Golden State Freeway (I-5), which bisects the city from northwest to southeast, and the Ventura Freeway which connects Burbank to U.S. Route 101 on the south and the nearby Foothill Freeway to the east.
 The Ventura Freeway was completed in 1960.

 In May 2012, the state Transportation Commission approved $224.1 million in funding for the improvements to the Golden State Freeway (I-5) in the Burbank area along with safety improvements to the railroad tracks at Buena Vista Street.
 The allocation will fund most of the effort to build a new interchange at Empire Avenue, giving greater access to the nearby Empire Center shopping center as it prepares to get a Walmart store.
 Construction is expected to start in early 2013 and be completed in early 2016 with an estimated cost of $452 million.
 The state-backed project will include elevating the railroad crossing at Buena Vista Street to prevent people from getting in harm's way when a train is coming.
 The crossing has been the site of at least two fatalities in recent years.

 Burbank contains about 227.5 mi of streets, nearly 50 mi of paved alleys, 365.3 mi of sidewalks, 181 signalized intersections and 10 intersections with flashing signals, according to city figures.
 Many of the current signals date back to the late 1960s, when voters passed a major capital improvement program for street beautification and street lighting.
 The funding also helped upgrade dated park and library facilities.
 The Burbank Chandler Bike Path is popular with cyclist and pedestrians alike.

+Transit

 Metro operates public transport throughout Los Angeles County, including Burbank.
 Commuters can use Metrolink and Amtrak for service south into Downtown, west to Ventura and north to Palmdale and beyond.
+Burbank has three rail stations: Burbank Airport–North station, served by the Antelope Valley Line, Burbank Airport–South station, served by the Ventura County Line, and the Amtrak Pacific Surfliner, and Downtown Burbank station, served by both Metrolink lines but not Amtrak.
 Burbank has its own public transportation system known as the Burbank Bus.
 In 2006, Burbank opened its first hydrogen fueling station for automobiles.

-The projected California High-Speed Rail route will pass through the city and include a stop near Downtown Burbank.
+The projected California High-Speed Rail route will pass through the city and include a stop near Burbank.
 The train will connect the San Francisco area to Los Angeles, traveling at speeds up to 220 mi/h at some points.